SEDE VACANTE 1667

 Death of Pope Alexander

-Pope Alexander VII (Chigi), at the age of sixty-eight, had been suffering from kidney stones for some time, and around the beginning of March he began to fail; in constant severe pain, he was unable to give the Easter blessing.
 By the 24th of April the politicking about the succession had already begun (Petruccelli, 195, quoting Onorato Gini da Nizza, the Resident in Rome of Carlo Emmanuele II, Duke of Savoy).
-On the 18th of May a severe fever set in, and he died on May 22, 1667 (Novaes, 172-173).
-A pasquinade was immediately posted, claiming to summarize Alexander's last words to the cardinals: maxima de se, magna de parentibus, mala de principibus, pessima de cardinalibus, et nihil de Deo.
-[He thought most about himself, a great deal about his relationss, bad about the rulers, worst about the cardinals, and nothing about God]
+On the 18th of May a severe fever set in, and Alexander VII died on May 22, 1667 (Novaes, 172-173).
+A pasquinade was immediately posted, claiming to summarize Alexander's last words to the cardinals: maxima de se, magna de parentibus, mala de principibus, pessima de cardinalibus, et nihil de Deo. ['He thought most about himself, a great deal about his relations, bad about the rulers, worst about the cardinals, and nothing about God']

 Preliminary Strategies

 The French already had a candidate and were working on a plan.
 At the Conclave of 1655, when Hughes de Lionne had been Ambassador Extraordinary of King Louis XIV, he had come to know and respect Msgr.
-Giulio Rospigliosi, the Archbishop of Tarsus, who had returned to Rome after his successful Nunciature in Spain (1644-1653).
+Giulio Rospigliosi, then Archbishop of Tarsus (1644-1657), who had returned to Rome after his successful Nunciature in Spain (1644-1653).
 During the Conclave, Rospigliosi was elected by the Cardinals to serve as Governor of Rome.
 In his first promotion of cardinals, on April 9, 1657, the new Pope, Alexander VII, made Msgr.
 Rospigliosi a cardinal.
 Having become Secretary of State and Foreign Minister to Louis XIV (1663-1671), it occurred to Lionne that Cardinal Rospigliosi, who was now Secretary of State (1655-1667) and noted for his prudence and broad view of affairs, might make a good successor to Pope Alexander.
 The Cardinal's nephew, Giacomo Rospigliosi, was also in great favor with the French.
 He had been with his uncle in Spain and had taken a Doctorate in utroque iure at Salamanca. he had been Chamberlain to Pope Alexander's nephew, Cardinal Flavio Chigi, and had been sent to France in 1664 to prepare the way for the Embassy of Cardinal Chigi to King Louis XIV.
 Giacomo Rospigliosi had visited Paris a second time while on his way to his post as Internuncio in Flanders.
 Louis XIV had ordered Lionne to assure Cardinal Rospigliosi, who had done the French a number of favors, of his protection.
-When Pope Alexander's approaching death became obvious, Louis ordered the Duc de Chaulnes, his Ambassador in Rome, to undertake discussions with the Cardinal with regard to his being elected pope (Petruccelli, 197-199).
-The duke shared the information only with d'Este, Grimaldi and Retz.
-The French, however, disposed of eight votes among the cardinals (according to the Venetian Orator Giacomo Quirini: Relazioni, 327).
-Where were the other votes to form a two-thirds majority to come from?

 Cardinal Friedrich von Hessen-Darmstadt, son of Landgrave Ludwig V, represented the interests of the Empire.